What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 Is a fleece 1/4 zip warmer than a regular 1/4 zip pullover?

 Usually, yes.
-A fleece 1/4 zip typically provides more warmth because the fabric carries more loft and insulation than a smoother standard quarter-zip fabric.
+A fleece 1/4 zip typically provides more warmth because the fabric carries more loft or brushed insulation than a smoother standard quarter-zip fabric.
 But warmth alone does not make it the better choice.
 The added bulk and reduced versatility also need to be considered.

 Is fleece too bulky for layering?

 Not always.
 Lightweight fleece and microfleece can still work well in layering systems.
-The problem usually starts when loft, collar build, and sleeve thickness push the garment beyond what the line or end use can comfortably carry.
+The problem usually starts when loft, collar build, sleeve thickness, and zipper construction push the garment beyond what the line or end use can comfortably carry.

 For many brands, midweight fleece is the safest balance.
 It gives a clearer winter story without pushing the garment too far into heavy, narrow-use territory.
 Lightweight fleece works better when lower-bulk warmth matters more.
 Heavyweight fleece is more specific and should be positioned carefully.